dettinjo/portfolio-photography/Readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running, you will need to set up both the backend (Strapi) and the frontend (Next.js) services.
+To get a local copy up and running, you will need to set up both the backend (Strapi) and the portfolio-photography (Next.js) services.

 ### Prerequisites